sex-pomelo/sex-pomelo/README.md

-## Pomelo -- a fast, scalable game server framework for node.js
+## sex-Pomelo -- a fast, scalable game server framework for node.js

 Pomelo is a fast, scalable game server framework for [node.js](http://nodejs.org).
 It provides the basic development framework and many related components, including libraries and tools.